 - Tai Chi and Qi Gong.
 Martial arts-inspired systems of movement that increase balance and strength.
 Classes for seniors are often available at your local YMCA or community center.

-Senior exercise and fitness: Tips for frail or chair–bound seniosr
+Exercise and Fitness over 50: Tips for frail or chair–bound

 - Strength: Use free weights ( “dumbbells”) to do repetitive sets of lifting.
 Don’t have weights?
 Use anything that is weighted and fits in your hand, like soup cans.

 - Resistance: Resistance bands are like giant rubber bands designed to give your muscles a good workout when stretched and pulled.
 Resistance bands can be attached to furniture, a doorknob, or even your chair.
 Use these for pull-downs, shoulder rotations, and arm and leg-extensions.

 - Flexibility: By practicing mindful breathing and slowly stretching, bending, and twisting, you can limber up and improve your range of motion.
 Some of these exercises can also be done lying down.
 Ask your doctor or search online for chair-yoga possibilities.

 - Endurance: Check out pool-therapy programs designed for wheelchair–bound seniors.
 Also, wheelchair-training machines make arm-bicycling and rowing possible.
 If you lack access to special machines or pools, repetitive movements (like rapid leg lifts or sitting pushups) work just as well to raise your heart rate.

 Talk to your doctor or physical therapist about chair–bound exercise programs or see Chair Exercises & Limited Mobility Fitness.